rbpollock/labboNetwork/docs/tldr/colony.md

 * Work management and delegation
 * Financial management

-The basic ideas of how Colony fits together are presented below.
+The basic ideas of how Labbo fits together are presented below.

 ## Tasks

-The smallest conceptual unit within a Colony is a **task**.
+The smallest conceptual unit within a Labbo is a **task**.
 A task is a discrete unit of work which requires no further subdivision or delegation, and which can be evaluated as complete or incomplete based on some set of criteria.

-There is intentionally no further prescription for how a task is meant to be used within a colony.
+There is intentionally no further prescription for how a task is meant to be used within a labbo.
 Depending on context and criteria, a task could be called a "bounty", a "salary", a "reimbursement", or an "incentive".

 At a minimum, a newly created task must be assigned a `domainId` and reference a specification for the task's completion, i.e. a description of the work to be done and how that work will be evaluated.